Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: System Design and Architecture

 \subsection{ALaaS Highlights}

-We highlight three key features, namely efficiency, accessibility, and modularity, provided by our system.
-These features are also our design principles, leading the implementation to consider both experts (e.g., data scientists and machine learning (ML) engineers) and non-experts (e.g., customers with little domain knowledge) all the time.
+We highlight two key features provided by our system, namely efficiency and automation.
+These features are also our design principles, leading the implementation to consider both experts (\textit{e.g.}, data scientists and machine learning engineers) and non-experts (\textit{e.g.}, customers with little domain knowledge) all the time.
+Besides, we list the main differences between our system and other existing tools in the table\ref{tab:open-source-tool-compare}.

-\textbf{Efficiency.} Active Learning (AL) always faces large-scale datasets to be labeled \cite{ren2020survey} and some AL even employ multiple computational intensive deep learning (DL) models (e.g., Query-By-Committee \cite{dagan1995committee, melville2004diverse}).
-Thus, it is critical to efficiently process these datasets and models to accelerate ML application development and save users' AL use cost.
-Our ALaaS offers an extremely efficient AL service to users by employing a lot of optimization technologies, including a pipeline process \cite{narayanan2019pipedream}, ML serving backend adoption\cite{trtserving}, etc.
+\textbf{Efficiency.} Different from previous ALaaS python tools, our system is developed as a machine learning service.
+As a service, in addition to providing various AL strategies, our ALaaS offers efficiency to users by employing a lot of optimization technologies, including a pipeline process \cite{narayanan2019pipedream}, ML serving backend adoption\cite{trtserving}, and caching.

-\textbf{Accessibility.} To further lower the application barrier as well as to improve the adoption rate, an AL system should ensure AL non-experts can easily use it with minimal effort and avoid writing much code.
-Our ALaaS follows this principle and enables a smooth user experience by implementing a containerized AL service with rich configuration temples to help users quickly get started.
+\textbf{Automation.} To further lower the barrier to use, an AL system should ensure that it can be utilized by non-AL experts with minimal effort and without writing much code.
+To this end, we design an AL agent to automate the AL strategy selection and the data selection procedures.
+With the AL agent, non-experts only need to input target accuracy and budget, then sit and wait for the final results.

-\textbf{Modularity.} AL is evolving fast, especially driven by the advance in Deep Learning, which requires a large amount of data to train.
-Making AL accessible should not hinder its advanced use by AL or ML experts.
-Therefore, our system is designed in a highly modular manner, enabling experts to prototype, extend and deploy state-of-the-art (SOTA) AL methods with ease.